mmbman/Katagiri/1979-06-09-Fukanzazengi-Lecture1.md

 ##### 54:00

-At that time, the practice of [egolessness](glossary#egolessness) is to throw away yourself into [zazen](glossary#zazen) , perfectly in the flow of zazen.
+At that time, the practice of [egolessness](glossary#egolessness) is to throw away yourself into [zazen](glossary#zazen), perfectly in the flow of zazen.
 Offer your body and mind to zazen, completely.
 At that time, there is [no-self](glossary#no-self).
 No self.

-But if you completely offer yourself to [zazen](glossary#zazen) , that zazen helps you, simultaneously.
+But if you completely offer yourself to [zazen](glossary#zazen), that zazen helps you, simultaneously.

 ##### 54:42

 That's [egolessness](glossary#egolessness).
 Egolessness, based on spirit of throwing away, offering yourself into [zazen](glossary#zazen), is based on the help of [samadhi](glossary#samadhi).
 Only you can throw [yourself] away into zazen; at that time, you cannot do it without samadhi.
 One-pointedness.
 If you want to practice samadhi, one-pointedness, you have to arrange circumstances.
 Cease all affairs, and all involvements.
 There is no chance to involve in some of the cars, and trees, birds, whatever.
 Throw away everything, and then you can really focus on just one object.
 This is samadhi.
 If you practice samadhi, if you are right in the middle of samadhi, very naturally there is practice of egolessness.
 Because, you can offer yourself to zazen.

 So, very simple task.
-And then, at that time, if you offer yourself, and then after that [if] there is no design on becoming a [Buddha](glossary#buddha) , or expecting a reward, et cetera ... at that time, this practice is exactly to manifest [the] original nature of the Buddha, existence.
+And then, at that time, if you offer yourself, and then after that [if] there is no design on becoming a [Buddha](glossary#buddha), or expecting a reward, et cetera ... at that time, this practice is exactly to manifest [the] original nature of the Buddha, existence.

 ##### 56:36

-So, there are three important [points]:  [samadhi](glossary#samadhi), and [egolessness](glossary#egolessness), and no design on becoming [Buddha](glossary#buddha) , no design of expecting reward.
+So, there are three important [points]:  [samadhi](glossary#samadhi), and [egolessness](glossary#egolessness), and no design on becoming [Buddha](glossary#buddha), no design of expecting reward.
 [Those] three points are very important.

 [Egolessness](glossary#egolessness).
 That property, that is to regulate the mind.
 How to regulate the mind?
 Well, egolessness.
 How to practice?
 Egolessness.
 Throw yourself away; in other words, offer yourself into [zazen](glossary#zazen) .
 How can you do that?
 By the help of  [samadhi](glossary#samadhi), one-pointedness.
 With wholeheartedness, you can do it, very naturally.